Brandeis Open Access Fund Description

 BRANDEIS UNIVERSITY LTS OPEN ACCESS FUND

-The purpose of the Brandeis University LTS Open Access Fund is to extend LTS’s support of scholarly publishing to faculty, staff, and students in established scholarly journals that are not supported through subscriptions.
-Providing the requirements are met, LTS will provide 100% of the funding per article.
+The purpose of the Brandeis University Library Open Access Fund is to extend the Library’s support of scholarly publishing to faculty, staff, and students in established scholarly journals that are not supported through subscriptions.
+Providing the requirements are met, the library will provide 100% of the funding per article.

 All aspects of this policy, including the parameters of reimbursement, will be reviewed annually in light of our experience and external factors.

-LTS funding is available to faculty, staff and students.
+Funding is available to current faculty, staff and students.
 Only one author per article may apply.

 Funding is available for open access journals that do not charge a fee for institutions, libraries or readers for access to the content, and do not have an embargo period for access.
 This includes: